-My band Sempervivi scheduled a local show at the fabled Al’s Bar for March 2020.
-Some bands we were friends with based in Lexington and Louisville also joined the bill.
-I blocked off time in between my clients’ projects to draw up a special poster for this event.
+My punk band Sempervivi scheduled a local show at the fabled Al’s Bar on the date March 2020.
+Some bands we were friends with based in Lexington and Louisville also joined on the bill.
+I blocked off some time in between my clients’ projects to draw up a special poster for this event.
 Since Josh, the singer and guitarist from Them God Damn Bangs, was an emphatic collector, I decided to create a Funko Pop poster design.
 This would be an ambitious effort that would allow me to flex my creative muscles and try some new techniques.
-It also was the first poster I had ever planned multiple variants for, so I was excited to spend all the time I could on it.
+Also, it was the first poster I had ever planned multiple variants for, so I was excited to spend all the time I could on it.

 Funko Pop poster design story – base toy and package templates

-I began this print project by seeking out Funko Pop templates.
+I began this printed poster project by seeking out Funko Pop templates.
 Fans can go to Funko’s website to create their own avatars in the form of these vinyl collectibles.
 First, I worked up base images for the three most visible members of the band, Dawn, Josh, and Nails.
 These images were low resolution images, which also did not include the packaging templates.
 Most collectors prefer to display their Pops in the boxes on their shelves, rather than taking the toys out of them.
-Because of this, I also sought out packaging templates to start recreating the boxes.
+Because of this fact, I also sought out packaging templates to start recreating the boxes.

 Once I found the right packaging and toy templates to base my work on, I began adding little details to further personalize the flyer.
 First, I added the band name, along with the member names and their roles to the packaging, using the Bebas sans serif font in different weights and styles.
 I numbered each box 01-03, and parodied the word “POPS!” in the top left corner with the word “AL’S” for the venue.
 A grey background added the illusion of depth, and a faint, transparent grey simulated the clear portion of the packaging.